ayushkedia123/sf-food-truck-finder/README.md

 | [Android Google Play Services](https://developer.android.com/google/play-services/index.html) | 8.4.0 | Google Maps, Google Location |
 | [Retrofit](http://square.github.io/retrofit/) | 1.9.0 | Network library |
 | [OkHttp](http://square.github.io/okhttp//) | 2.7.2 | HTTP Client |

+## Future wishlist
+- Adding an option in the settings to select the Kilometre range upto which you want to see the food trucks.
+- Giving option to search the food truck based on the location name or vendor name.
+- Allowing an option to rate and reviews the food truck so that it helps other customers.
+- Add food trucks to the favorite list.
+- Sharing food truck details with your family and friends.